Yushi-Y/AWS-sagemaker-projects/README.md

 # AWS-SageMaker-Projects

 This repository contains my experiments with both built-in and custom machine learning algorithms using SageMaker Notebooks.
-These notebooks are adapted from various resources including the official AWS ML Learning Plan, Udemy's AWS ML Speciality course, and other AWS online resources.
+These notebooks are adapted from the official AWS ML Learning Plan, Udemy's AWS ML Speciality course, and other AWS online resources.

 ## Projects Overview